dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 *dynamic-bind*.
 The extended form also permits the other “*.* ” and “*[]* ”syntaxes for function calls.

-There are no features in the current version of the Threads library which make use of the extended form of *dynamic-bind*.
+There are no features in the current version of the Threads module which make use of the extended form of *dynamic-bind*.

 Example